project-eutopia/jekyll-now/_posts/2018-01-13-Why_I_hate_programming_in_Python.md

 - It is an interpreted language and interactive Python (e.g. `ipython`, or interactive debugging with `IPython.embed()` or `code.interact(local=locals())`) allows for powerful problem solving and debugging to be done.
 - There are a great many fully featured and well supported libraries out there ([`numpy`](https://www.numpy.org), [`scipy`](https://www.scipy.org/), [`matplotlib`](https://matplotlib.org/)).

-I use Python quite a lot for my own research.
+I actually use Python quite a lot for my own research.
 However I also do lots of programming in Ruby, and I feel that this has spoiled myself.
-I cannot look at Python as anything other than an old, out-dated language when working in it.
+At this point I can only see Python as an old, out-dated language when working on it.
-This post is meant to enumerate my criticisms toward Python that I have been accumulating over the years.
+In this post I try to enumerate some of my criticisms toward Python that have accumulated.
-I don't expect anything to be done about these criticisms, as changing most of them would require non-backwards compatible changes that I am sure the community would not be in favor of.
+I don't expect anything to be done about these criticisms, as changing most of them would require non-backwards compatible changes that I am sure the Python community would not be in favor of.
-Furthermore, if you can live with these idiosyncrasies then Python can be a very powerful tool to do a great many things, whether it is building a website, analyzing complex data sets, or writing a program to automate your smart devices.
+Furthermore, I am not trying to advocated against people using Python, because if you can live with these idiosyncrasies then Python can be a very powerful tool to do a great many things, whether it is building a website, analyzing complex data sets, or writing a program to automate your smart devices.
+That said, for those starting out on a potentially large project, I think that Python is only an appropriate tool to use in the initial prototyping stages.

 ## 1 -- Does not feel object-oriented